 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Miremont include Marmion, Marmyon, Merryman, Merriman and others.

 Early Notables of the Miremont family (pre 1700)

 Outstanding amongst the family at this time was Baron Marmyon of Tamworth, Simon Marmion (c.
 1425-1489), a French or Burgundian Early Netherlandish painter of panels and illuminated manuscript.

 Shackerley [Shakerley, Shakerly, Schackerley] Marmion [Marmyon, Marmyun, or Mermion] (1603-1639), was...

 Some of the Miremont family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Miremont family to the New World and Oceana
+Migration of the Miremont family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Miremonts to arrive on North American shores: Henry and Margaret Marman, who settled in Virginia in 1732; Mary Marmion settled in Virginia in 1654; Mathew and Jane Marmion arrived in Philadelphia in 1871.